lzzy12/python-aria-mirror-bot/README.md

 - **MEGA_KEY**: Mega.nz api key to mirror mega.nz links.
 Get it from [Mega SDK Page](https://mega.nz/sdk)
 - **MEGA_USERNAME**: Your mega email id (You can leave it empty, it will start megasdkrest server in anonymous mode)
 - **MEGA_PASSWORD**: Your password for your mega.nz account. (**NOTE**: You must deactivate 2FA to use the account with the bot otherwise bot will not be able to sign in)
 - **REDIS_HOST**: Redis DB Host URL.
-Redis DB is used to store the authorised chats informations (you can get it at https://redis.com)
+Redis DB is used to store the authorised chats informations (you can get it at https://redis.com -> Login -> Select Free subscription -> Create Database -> Enter a name -> Select a location(if you want) -> keep everything else default.
+You will get a public endpoint(refered to as REDIS_HOST in this repo), port (most probably 6397) and a password)
 - **REDIS_PORT**: Redis DB Port number.
 - **REDIS_PASSWORD**: Password of your redis DB
 ```